-Board of Directors and Stockholders Xencor, Inc. Monrovia, California
+Board of Directors Xencor, Inc. Monrovia, California

-We have audited the accompanying balance sheets of Xencor, Inc. (the "Company") as of December 31, 2013 and 2012 and the related statements of operations, mezzanine equity and stockholders' equity (deficit), and cash flows for each of the three years in the period ended December 31, 2013.
+We have audited the accompanying balance sheets of Xencor, Inc. (the "Company") as of December 31, 2014 and 2013 and the related statements of operations, stockholders' equity (deficit), and cash flows for each of the three years in the period ended December 31, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.